crucialniccur/Phase-1-Code-Challenge-RamenRater/README.md

 # Phase-1-Code-Challenge-RamenRater

-The link to the live page hosted on github is :
+The link to the live page hosted on GitHub is :

 - [This](https://crucialniccur.github.io/Phase-1-Code-Challenge-RamenRater/)
-  or copy this link on a new tab and paste :
+  or copy this link on a new tab and paste it:

 ```
 https://crucialniccur.github.io/Phase-1-Code-Challenge-RamenRater/